RyotaMaeno1227/OSS_CAE_FEM_salome/docs/coupled_contact_api_minimal_en.md

 # Coupled & Contact Core API (Minimal Set, English)

 This note mirrors `docs/coupled_contact_api_minimal.md` but is written in English so mixed teams can reference the same API surface.
-Only the bare minimum required to drive the core solver is listed here; optional helpers (logging, media generation, notifications, etc.) live in `docs/appendix_optional_ops.md`.
+Only the bare minimum required to drive the core solver is listed here; optional helpers (logging, media generation, notifications, etc.) were removed from the repository and should be implemented per team environment if needed.

 ## Phase-by-Phase API Overview